arvindkelvin/metabase_thinkreports/README.md

 ## Internationalization

-We want Metabase to be available in as many languages as possible.
+We want Thinkreports to be available in as many languages as possible.
 See which translations are available and help contribute to internationalization using our project over at [POEditor](https://poeditor.com/join/project/ynjQmwSsGh).
 You can also check out our [policies on translations](https://www.metabase.com/docs/latest/administration-guide/localization.html).

-## Extending Metabase
+## Extending Thinkreports

 Hit our Query API from Javascript to integrate analytics.
-Metabase enables your application to:
+Thinkreports enables your application to:

 - Build moderation interfaces.
 - Export subsets of your users to third party marketing automation software.
 - Provide a custom customer lookup application for the people in your company.

-Check out our guide, [Working with the Metabase API](https://www.metabase.com/learn/administration/metabase-api).
+Check out our guide, [Working with the Thinkreports API](https://www.metabase.com/learn/administration/metabase-api).

 ## Security Disclosure